 But the initial approach to managing a GIST requires assessment of how much risk the tumour represents to a particular patient.
 Central to this assessment is the size of the cancer, exactly where it is in the GI tract, and the extent of any spread.

-Small GISTs which repeated scans show are not increasing in size may simply be left alone.
+Small GISTs which repeated scans show are not increasing in size may simply be left alone and regularly monitored.
 But this depends to some extent on where the cancers are.
 Those in the stomach, for example, are less likely to present future problems than GISTs in the small bowel or rectum.
 So the latter are likely to be surgically removed whatever their size.
 And GISTs that are 2 cm or greater are also likely to be operated on, wherever they are in the GI tract - although this decision may be influenced by analysis of a tissue sample taken from the cancer in a process called biopsy.

 Examining the tissue under a microscope enables doctors to judge how abnormal the cells are, and so how aggressive the cancer is likely to be.
 One factor in their judgement will be the proportion of cells in the sample that are actively dividing, since this relates to the chances of tumour spread.
 They will also look for molecular markers on the cell surface that confirm the diagnosis and the presence of the specific mutations that predict drug sensitivity.
 These analyses should be carried out in expert laboratories.

 Many patients who have had their GIST surgically removed experience no further problems.
 If doctors judge that someone is at relatively high risk of a recurrence, they may recommend several years’ treatment with a drug called imatinib which targets certain of the molecular abnormalities which cause GIST to develop and drive tumour growth.
 The frequency of follow-up scans will be tailored on a case-by-case basis to the risk of recurrence.

 Imatinib can also be used before surgery to reduce the size of large tumours and so lessen the size of operation required.